Virtualaw · How the System Works

 The Pipeline, Complete

-Seven stages, built to move a potential new client from first contact to active matter without anyone dropping the ball, forgetting to follow up, or waiting for a teammate to take action.
+Seven stages, built to move a potential new client from first contact to active matter without the firm dropping a lead, forgetting to follow up, or waiting for a teammate to take action.